udohi/JavaEE-e-Commerce-Application/README.md

 RESOLVE THE REFERENCING PROBLEMS IF ANY

-•	 On Netbeans go to Tools --> Options --> Miscallenous -->  Ant
+•	 On Netbeans go to Tools --> Options --> Java -->  Ant

 •	Put the property  libs.CopyLibs.classpath=[Netbeans Install]\NetBeans7.4\java\ant\extra\org-netbeans-modules-java-j2seproject-copylibstask.jar